-Many state regulators, such at the state Public Utility Commissions and Attorney Generals, have increased scrutiny on retail energy providers, across all industry providers.
-We are subject to regular regulatory inquiries, which include subpoenas, license renewal reviews, and preliminary investigations in the ordinary course of our business.
+Many state regulators have increased scrutiny on retail energy providers, across all industry providers.
+We are subject to regular regulatory inquiries, license renewal reviews, and preliminary investigations in the ordinary course of our business.
 Below is a summary of our currently pending material state regulatory matters.
 The following state regulatory matters are in various stages and are subject to substantial uncertainties concerning the outcome of material factual and legal issues.
 Accordingly, we cannot currently predict the manner and timing of the resolution of these state regulatory matters or estimate a range of possible losses or a minimum loss that could result from an adverse action.
 Management does not currently expect that any currently pending state regulatory matters will have a material adverse effect on our financial position or results of operations.